-Professor and Acting Head of the School of Public Policy at the Central European University in Budapest.
+Professor and former Acting Dean (2017-2019) of the School of Public Policy at the Central European University in Budapest.
 Founder and Scientific Director of CELSI, Bratislava.
 Mercator Senior Visiting Fellow (2019-20) at Bruegel, Brussels.
 Affiliated Scholar and member of the Advisory Board at the Global Labor Organization; Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and University of Economics in Bratislava.
 Visiting Research Fellow and former Deputy Program Director "Migration", leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
 Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

 Associate Editor of the International Journal of Manpower and Journal of Chinese Economic and Business Studies; Editorial Board member of the Journal of European Social Policy and Economic Systems; founding Managing Editor of the IZA Journal of European Labor Studies (2012-2016, included in Scopus under Kahanec's editorship); and former member of the Editorial Board of Transfer: European Review of Labour and Research.